ChilledSnowMan/clickthatpokemon/README.md

 All Pokemon image credits go to Nintendo/Game Freak.

 ## Updates/Patch Notes:
 The .gfar file is back now!
-Game is faster when loading JPEGs too.
+Game is now much, much more optimized.

 Version 2.0:
 - Included a "results" button on the game over screen to display results of your quiz.
 - Updated generation selection page to include all the same art style (earlier image was just a bunch of images I found off Google.
 I'm now using the proper sprites I got from that mega zip).
   - Everything is now a JPEG! (except custom cursor because I need that transparent background).
 - Fixed a few minor bugs.

+Version 3.0:
+- Now using sprite pages instead of individual pokemon images.
+(Greenfoot supports me again! :)